What is Investment Research?

 Investment Research means analyzing the performance of various financial instruments like stocks, mutual funds, bonds, debentures, etc, so as to provide an investor with a view of how the company is actually performing.
 It also helps in determining their future performance for price movements.

 It gives investors an insight into the company’s standing in the market, which helps him to decide whether investing in a particular company is viable or not.
-Many times, investors don’t get the data on time, which traps them into buying an overvalued stock.
-Investment research help in removing the information gap and letting investors taking more efficient and profitable decisions.
+Investors often don’t get the data on time, which traps them into buying an overvalued stock.
+Investment research help in removing the information gap and letting investors make more efficient and profitable decisions.

 Investment Research of any stock starts with data collection, which is then analyzed, and finally, a report is being submitted, giving the pros and cons of the data taken.
 Time is of the essence because any non-updated vital information can impact the investor’s decision drastically.
 There are many tools used for such research like Stock ChartsStock ChartsThe stock chart in Excel, commonly known as the high low close chart, is used to represent market conditions such as changes in stock prices., Signals, and Screeners; all these help the investor to know where the company’s stock is going to move.
 Many analysts prefer to opt for fundamental, technical, bottom-up, or top-down approaches.
 Such tools evaluate business cyclesBusiness CyclesThe business cycle represents the expansion and contraction of the economy that occurs due to ups and downs in the gross domestic product (GDP) of a country.
 It is experienced over the long term and goes parallel with the natural growth rate., market sectors, management competence, industry trends, etc.